Agra–Lucknow Expressway

 The Agra–Lucknow Expressway is a 302 km long, 6-lane wide (extendable to 8-lanes) access-controlled expressway constructed by the Uttar Pradesh Expressways Industrial Development Authority (UPEIDA) to reduce traffic in already congested roads and to reduce pollution and carbon footprint.
 The expressway reduced the distance between the cities of Agra and Lucknow in the Indian state of Uttar Pradesh and is presently one of the India's longest operational expressways.

 It was completed and inaugurated on 21 November 2016 by then Chief Minister of Uttar Pradesh, Akhilesh Yadav.
 It is widely seen as his dream project and the flagship model of development in the state, being the first of its kind to be completed in the shortest span of time.

 Overview

 The cost of project was expected to be ₹15000 crore but was completed in ₹13200 crore and in record time of 22 months.
 It would cut travel time between Lucknow and Agra from 6 hours to 3:30 hours.
 The expressway is 6-lane wide (expandable to 8-lane in future) although the structures (major, minor bridges and underpasses) on the expressway are already being constructed as 8-laned to be in tune with the expanded width of the expressway in future.
-It is proposed on minimum distance and minimal agricultural land formula and will be financed by the Government of Uttar Pradesh.
+It is proposed on minimum distance and minimal agricultural land formula and was financed by the Government of Uttar Pradesh.
 The Expressway will carry all public amenities via underpasses, service roads, provision for green belt, rest houses, petrol pumps, service centres, restaurants and four agricultural mandis for dairy, potatoes, grains, fruits and vegetables.